Mahdi-Massahi/21cards/README.md

 -----

 # How to run
-simply just execute the 'main.py' file.
+Simply just execute the 'main.py' script.
 No extra requirement is required.

+# How to run tests
+'python3 tests.py -b'